scylladb/scylladb-docs-homepage/docs/get-started/query-data/update-data.rst

 ``WHERE user_id = 123e4567-e89b-12d3-a456-426655440000``: This part of
 the statement specifies the affected partition key, which is mandatory.

-By including the ``WHERE`` clause with a specific restriction, you ensure that only the rows that meet the restriction will be updated.
-This is important to prevent unintended updates to the entire table.

 In summary, the ``UPDATE`` statement in ScyllaDB is used to modify existing data in a table.
 Always include a ``WHERE`` clause with a suitable restriction to target the specific rows you want to update, and specify the changes you